 The point here is for you to keep an eye on your young kitty whenever it is playing.
 Don’t make the mistake of leaving it to play alone for a couple of minutes.
 That fraction of a time can spell the difference between a safe cat and a kitty in an emergency veterinary clinic.

 If you cannot supervise your cat’s playtime, get someone who can do the supervision.
 If no one is around, better finish the feline playtime and store the toys in their proper place.
 It’s imperative that you keep these toys out of the young cat’s reach.
 Remember, cats have very good memory.
 They know where you put their playthings.
 And when you’re not around, there’s a chance they’ll try to get some of their toys.
+For a wider selection of choices, check out our interactive cat toys and laser pointers for cats guides.

 Remove Plants from the Home